001sudhanshu001/Shopme-Ecomm-FrontEnd/README.md

 ## Features

 - **Product Browsing**: Explore a wide range of products with detailed descriptions and images.
+Images are rendered using presigned URLs from S3.
 - **User Account**: Sign up with either email verification or Google, and manage profile details, order history, and multiple addresses.
 - **Shopping Cart**: Add products to your cart, and manage quantities.
 - **Order Placement**: Place orders, select shipping methods, and track order status.